-Based in Seattle, Washington, Gravity Payments was founded in 2004.
-They have a fairly small clientele with 10,000 current customers.
-This tells me that Gravity is focused, and more interested in honing their services than rapid national expansion.
-Along these lines, this company does not rely on a huge independent sales force the way many merchant services companies do.
-Large independent sales can often lead to a lack of consistency in the service along with unethical behavior or poorly trained sales reps.
-So I really like that they don’t rely on outside sales reps or independent contractors.
+Founded in 2004, Gravity Payments has a relatively small clientele with 13,000 current customers.
+As I see it, this means Gravity is focused, and more interested in honing its services than rapid national expansion.
+Along these lines, this company does not rely on a huge independent sales force, unlike many merchant services companies.
+We love to see this.
+Independent sales agents can often lead to a lack of service consistency along with unethical behavior.

 Table of Contents

 Gravity merchant services offer a fairly standard array of payment processing & business products.

 Gravity Payments will set you up with a merchant account capable of processing Visa, Mastercard, American Express, and Discover cards.
 Gravity Payments provides little information upfront about their pricing system, but according to the company rep I spoke to, Gravity Payments uses a cost-plus (interchange-plus) pricing system.
 (Want to know more about interchange-plus?
 Read our Complete Guide To Credit Card Interchange-Plus Rates.)